Academic quarter (year division): Background and trends

+Arguments for

+Quarter systems allow students to enroll in a richer variety of courses and school-coordinated internships and may encourage students to take on double majors, minors, concentrations, and the like.
+A quarter system can maximize the use of college facilities in a time of enrollment growth, as it allows for four regular periods of academic instruction.
+Also, quarters allow for faculty to engage in terms with a relatively light course load of teaching and greater opportunities for short sabbaticals.

-Arguments
+Arguments against

 Concerns over the quarter system include faculty dislike of the brevity of the term, the loss of faculty research and collaboration time, the end of the spring quarter overrunning the start date of many established summer internships which also leads to shorter internship periods, difficulties in recovering from illness-linked absence, and the heavy administrative workload.

 A quarter system calendar also may put schools at a disadvantage in competing for prospective students, who wish to keep in-step with friends, and offer more opportunities for students to "disconnect from school."

-The quarter system can also make more difficult the process of transferring credits for past coursework completed in semester institutions, including from other universities or community colleges in the same state.
+It can be difficult to transfer credits between semester institutions and quarter institutions, even when they are in the same state.

-Quarter systems do allow students to enroll in a richer variety of courses and school-coordinated internships and may encourage students to take on double majors, minors, concentrations, and the like.

-A quarter system can maximize the use of college facilities in a time of enrollment growth, as it allows for four regular periods of academic instruction.
-Also, quarters allow for faculty to engage in terms with a relatively light course load of teaching and greater opportunities for short sabbaticals.